ichaltsev/averix-docs/copy-trading.md

+---
-# Copy Trading & Pools
+title: Copy Trading & Pools
+---
 ## Structure
 Copy pools accept deposits from eligible stakers and mirror trades from a **curated set of top traders** under risk limits.